camdeno/F16Capstone/README.md

 <!-- Testing Documentation-->
 ## Testing Documentation

+This file holds the flight test plan for system identification and an initial test plan for the system.
+The initial test plan was not used and has been archived here for reference.

 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://github.com/camdeno/F16Capstone/issues) for a list of proposed features (and known issues).